Skip to main contentScroll Top

 Above all, they each house 150.000 plants representing 600 different species, a real concentration of biodiversity!
 With their futuristic appearance, they are often compared to the world of Avatar and that was indeed my feeling when I arrived in front of these giants.

 While the outdoor gardens are free to access, some areas require a fee.
-Starting with the suspension bridge between two super trees, the OCBC Skyway.
-This gives a bird's eye view of the entire park and a glimpse of the downtown buildings, not to mention the Marina Bay.
-Sands, which stands not far from there.
+This includes the suspension bridge between two giant trees, the OCBC Skyway.
+It offers a panoramic view of the entire park and a glimpse of the downtown skyline, including the nearby Marina Bay Sands.

 Access to OCBC Skyway is charged separately at the following rate: